enfff/tron1-gazebo-ros2/nodes/README.md

 This package wraps the sensor data provided by the SDK into ROS 2 publisher nodes, and provides a launch file to easily run all the sensors including the Livox MID360 Lidar.
 The code has been written and tested for ROS 2 Jazzy.

+The table below summarizes all the information about the nodes involved

 | data | ros2 message type | topic |
 | --- | --- | --- |
 | IMU (orientation, angular_velocity, linear_acceleration) | [sensor_msgs/msg/imu.msg](https://docs.ros2.org/foxy/api/sensor_msgs/msg/Imu.html) | `/imu` |